bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 | USB Serial Port         | Companion computer (if used)           |
 | Power Port              | Power Module                           |

-### Serial Tether Interface Wiring

-This section describes the overall wiring setup when using a tether interface with analog video and serial port communication such as the Blue Robotics Fathom-S Tether Interface.

-[To be completed]

-### Ethernet Tether Interface Wiring

-[To be completed]

 ## Install QGroundControl

 We recommend using the most recent daily build of QGroundControl, which can be [downloaded and installed from here](https://donlakeflyer.gitbooks.io/qgroundcontrol-user-guide/content/download_and_install.html).
 Downloads are available for Android, Windows, Mac OS, and Linux.